“Untold Stories” Part II

 © GMB Akash / www.gmb-akash.com

 When I meet their angry boss, I managed to tell him that I am a tourist.
-My hobby is photography, I took picture as in Bangladesh there is no coal mine like them.
-He took out my cf card and through to a drain.
+My hobby is photography, I took picture as in Bangladesh there is no coal mine like this.
+He took out my cf card and threw to a drain.
 I said sorry to him, bribe some money and he let me free.
 I was so scared, their people followed me long.
-When I returned to the hotel I got sick for three days
+When I returned to the hotel I got sick for few days.
+But you can not blame a photographer’s blood.
+I go back again in my next tour and be careful to take pictures that time.

 Jharkand, India.
 One of the largest coal mines in Asia.